 THE FIDUCIARY STANDARD

-- When we provide investment services to you, your portfolio manager works with you to design a formal investment policy statement.
+- When we provide investment services to you, your investment manager works with you to design a formal investment policy statement.
 As a result, your portfolio is driven by your personal and financial objectives and the asset allocation that is specifically designed to meet them.

-Focusing on our obligations.
-Because we are a national bank, government regulators examine our fiduciary activities regularly to assess compliance with our responsibilities.
+- As a national bank, government regulators examine our fiduciary activities regularly to assess compliance with our responsibilities.

 - When we serve as trustee, we monitor adherence to the terms of the trust document as well as the unique investment and wealth transfer objectives of the trust to help ensure that we are meeting our fiduciary obligations to you and the trust beneficiaries, both present and future.

 1 Bank of America, N.A. and U.S. Trust Company of Delaware (collectively the "Bank") do not serve in a fiduciary capacity with respect to all products or services.
 Fiduciary standards or fiduciary duties do not apply, for example, when the Bank is offering or providing credit solutions, banking, custody or brokerage products/services or referrals to other affiliates of the Bank.

 This content is designed to provide general information about planning ideas and strategies and does not constitute legal advice, and is not intended to be all-inclusive.
 It is for discussion purposes only since the availability and effectiveness of any strategy is dependent upon your individual facts and circumstances.
 Always consult with your independent attorney, tax advisor, investment manager, and insurance agent for final recommendations and before changing or implementing any financial, tax, or estate planning strategy.